MalteEbner/home-energy-flow/README.md

 # Define the PV system as 4 bifacial modules with 500 Wp each.
 # They are bifacial and thus equivalent to 8 monofacial modules.
 # They are vertically mounted (slope=90) and oriented to the east and west.
-# For legyl reasons, the maximum power is limited to 0.8 kW.
+# For legal reasons, the maximum power is limited to 0.8 kW.
 pv_system_balkonkraftwerk = PVSystem(
     modules=[
         Modules(slope=Slope(value=90), azimuth=Azimuth.EAST(), kWP=0.5, n=4),